-We understood the group's policies on inventory provisions and how they are applied, including the relevant controls, and performed a walkthrough to validate our understanding.
+We have obtained an understanding of the Group's policies on inventory provisions and how they are applied, including the relevant controls, and performed a walkthrough to validate our understanding.
+We have assessed the remediation of controls previously reported as deficient at EPS and found them to be appropriately remediated.

-We obtained calculations to support the standard costs used and performed procedures to assess whether only normal production variances had been capitalised in the year-end inventory balance and material abnormal inefficiencies had been appropriately expensed.
-We checked that inventory was appropriately revalued to actual cost at the period end.
+We performed procedures on the standard costs calculations to assess whether only normal production variances have been capitalised in the year-end inventory balance and material abnormal inefficiencies have been appropriately expensed.
+We have checked that inventory was appropriately revalued to an estimate of actual cost.

-We performed tests of clerical and mathematical accuracy on management's inventory provision calculations.
+We have performed tests of clerical accuracy on management's inventory provision calculations.

-We performed procedures to validate the appropriateness of any management judgements applied in calculating inventory provisions.
+We have performed procedures to validate the appropriateness of any management judgements applied in calculating the inventory provision.

-For a sample of inventory lines, we reviewed post year-end selling prices in comparison to the values assumed in the book values recorded.
-Where the book value exceeded realisable value, we considered whether management had recorded an appropriate provision.
+For a sample of inventory lines, we have reviewed post year-end selling prices in comparison to the values assumed in the book values recorded.
+Where the book value exceeds realisable value, we have confirmed that management has recorded an appropriate provision.